Best AI Code Review Tools for GitLab

 Strengths:

-• Strong security-focused static analysis
+• Strong static analysis capabilities targeting security vulnerabilities

 Weaknesses:

-• Lacks full-project context or architectural insight
+• Provides limited context or architectural insights

 Pricing: Included in Snyk plans.
 Team pricing starts at $25/user/month.